Your right to travel depends on the type of permesso di soggiorno you hold and on your destination. You can use this article to find out:

 Learn more about: Working or studying in other EU countries

-Can I travel with the receipt of my permit?
+Can I travel with the receipt of my permit in Schengen countries?

 This means you need to hold a valid permesso di soggiorno and a valid passport or travel document.